jonpinedo/webshop/readme.txt

 Username: admin
 Password: qvantel

+The container automatically loads some sample items to test the functionality of the webapp

 The Django project has 2 applications:
 itemApp: Basic application for the content of the shop
     API REST Request: